 The very obvious answer is given in (Josh.
 24:2).
 When Terah served the "other side of the flood gods" brought across the flood by Ham and his wife he was still under the spiritual influence of Adam's son Cain who had lived "on the other side of the flood" (Parts 4, 5 & 6)!

 SO: When God engineered the "family split" that happened at Haran Terah was still physically alive (Jude 11) BUT he was spiritually just as dead as the people on the "other side of the flood" (Cain) as far as Abram, and maybe even God, were concerned.
 The narrowing (Part 15) had become a separation!
 (2Cor.
 6:17) God expects his people to separate themselves from the world and to be loyal only to Him.
-God will not take back seat, second best, or what's left!
+God will not take back seat, second best, or what's left and God is not a spare tire you carry in the trunk to jerk out and use when you hit a bump in your road of life and have a "flat"!
 BECAUSE:

 (Gen. 12:1) Now the Lord had said unto Abram; "Get thee out of thy country, and from thy kindred, and from thy father's house, unto a land that I will shew thee: